NCJA Center for Justice Planning

-Welcome to the homepage for NCJA’s Strategic Planning and Training & Technical Assistance (TTA)!
+Welcome to the homepage for NCJA Center for Justice Planning!
 From here you can learn who we are, what we do, and how to request our services.

-The NCJA Strategic Planning and TTA team consists of experienced planners with backgrounds in local justice systems, data management and analysis, training, law enforcement programs, pretrial justice, behavioral health and substance use disorders and more.
+The NCJA Center for Justice Planning team consists of experienced planners with backgrounds in local justice systems, data management and analysis, training, law enforcement programs, pretrial justice, behavioral health and substance use disorders and more.
 We are committed, individually and as a team, to helping justice systems find safe, fair and efficient solutions to their challenges.
 See the NCJA staff page for more information on our team.

 We provide a wide variety of training and guidance that states may need to ensure that Byrne JAG funding is administered effectively, from planning to reporting outcomes such as: